-The eligible land to which the Aboriginal water reserve applies has been identified in consultation with the Northern Land Council3 and is designated in Schedules F and G.
+The eligible land to which the Aboriginal water reserve applies has been identified subject to consultation with, and verification from, the Northern Land Council3 and is designated in Schedules F and G.

-Entitlements under licences in the North Mataranka and South Mataranka which were granted prior to the commencement of the Strategic Aboriginal Water Reserve Policy Framework (Framework), means the volume of water allocated to the reserve in this plan is less than the volume that would otherwise be allocated in accordance with the Framework.
+Entitlements under licences in the North Mataranka and South Mataranka water management zones, which were granted prior to the commencement of the Strategic Aboriginal Water Reserve Policy Framework (Framework), means the volume of water allocated to the reserve in this plan is less than the volume that would otherwise be allocated in accordance with the Framework.

 To address this, the implementation actions provide for the recovery of water to which an entitlement has been granted under a water licence, and which is unused4.
-Water which is recovered in this way in North Mataranka or South Mataranka will be allocated to the reserve in that zone, up to the maximum volume shown in Table 3.
+Where the Controller of Water Resources amends a licence to reduce the maximum annual entitlement specified by the licence5, the volume allocated to that consumptive use will be reduced to no lower than the minimum volume shown in Table 3.
+Water which is recovered in this way in the North Mataranka or South Mataranka water management zones will be allocated to the reserve in that zone up to the maximum volume shown in Table 3.
 This arrangement recognises the water requirements for other beneficial uses, including the environment, are already being satisfied.